sogand120/thesis-unipd/README.md

 # thesis-unipd
-Documentation of code used in my MA. thesis at the University of Padova
+Documentation of the Python code used in my MA. thesis at the University of Padova